flowdy/FlowgencyTM/README.md

 It is not meant for more than small-scale project management, ignoring management of costs, assets, staff, risks etc. Neither as an enterprise-level groupware solution, albeit basic delegation features are planned.
 You are, however, welcome to enhance it with interfaces to groupware products e.g. for tasks import or the propagation of those done.

-### FlowgencyTM has no official smart-phone app
+### FlowgencyTM is not a smart-phone app

-There is no smartphone app in the official FlowgencyTM distribution, because smartphones I personally consider on the downgrade and closed-source mobile technology of not much good after all.
-Hence, to make the official HTML5/Javascript mobile-ready is lowest priority.
-FlowgencyTM apps you might find someday in your app-store are offered by third parties for any price.
-Please contact me if you find any GPL v3 violations in a mobile app available in a store, for free or not.
+The target group of FlowgencyTM uses the software at their work-place equipped with a desktop computer, laptop or tablet of reasonable screen size and resolution.
+If you find in your smart-phone app store a FlowgencyTM app, it is not official.
+Plus, there may be issues with GPLv3 license compliance.
+If you suspect any terms are violated (as applicable), please use the e-mail below to notify me.

 ### FlowgencyTM is not unproblematic if served by a third party

 Due to its architecture, it is technically possible to provide a FlowgencyTM service for others to click a bookmark and to sign up easily.
-However, this scenario is not specifically in focus of development.
+However, this scenario is specifically not in focus of development.
 Users of FlowgencyTM are rather encouraged to run their own server to ensure privacy and to elude subtle control.

-After all a server is simply a program that communicates with other programs via a network interface, which can just as well be `localhost` (IP 127.0.0.1) to ensure that server and client are actually running on the same machine, provided by any system that could likewise communicate with a remote machine via the internet.
-That way, a FlowgencyTM server listening to a localhost port is as safe against third-party access as the underlying SQLite database and any other file.
+After all a server is simply a program that communicates with other programs via a network interface, which can just as well be `localhost` (IP 127.0.0.1) to ensure that server and client are actually running on the same machine.
+Such so-called loopback interface is provided by any system that could likewise communicate with a remote machine via the internet.
+That way, a FlowgencyTM server listening to a localhost port is as safe against unauthorized access as the underlying SQLite database and any other locally stored file is.

 FlowgencyTM demo (planned)
 --------------------------